Reading-eScience-Centre/coverage-jsapi/CoverageCollection.md

 An optionally defined URI that serves as common identifier for this coverage collection.

-### .profiles
+### .domainType

-An array of URIs that characterize the collection further in the sense of [RFC6909](https://www.ietf.org/rfc/rfc6906.txt), e.g. `['http://coveragejson.org/def#TrajectoryCoverageCollection']`.
+If defined, every coverage in the collection has the given domain type.
+This is typically a URI.

 ### .coverages